-During the last summer, to have some good relaxing moments, I continued to play with Ruzzle, on my way!
+During last summer, I had some good relaxing moments: I continued to play with Ruzzle, on my way!

-In fact, I adapted the Ruzzle Solver algorithm to write solutions directly in my phone: and this is how Ruzzle Solver 2 was born!
+I adapted the Ruzzle Solver algorithm to write solutions directly in my smartphone!

 But the story did not end here!
-I extended the project, creating a simple artificial intelligence (known by friends as BOT).
+I extended the project, creating a simple artificial intelligence (aka BOT).

 This artificial player looks for available matches, and then plays in complete autonomy.
-If there aren’t any matches, it requests a new random opponent, and obviously it is polite, accepting all the invites becoming from other players.
+If there aren’t matches, it requests a new random opponent.
+The BOT is also polite, accepting all the invitations coming from other players.

 To make a player that behaves like an human, the artificial player has some features:

-- It uses the Beta Distribution to choose good, but not too good, words (to avoid all the suspects).
+- It uses the Beta Distribution to choose good, but not too good, words (to avoid suspicious people).

 - It determines the current round, to change its behaviour.

 - Sometimes it draws casual words.
 In this way it never gets 100% of accuracy.